 Coterminal Master's Degree students should identify a faculty member willing to serve as program advisor, preferably a member of MTL's affiliated faculty.

 A candidate for the Coterminal Master’s Degree in Modern Thought and Literature must complete at least 45 units of advanced graduate work to be divided in the following manner:

-- The required introductory colloquium, MTL 334A: Concepts of Modernity I (5 units) Students may substitute MTL 334B: Concepts of Modernity II (5 units) with permission of the Director.
+- The required introductory colloquium, MTL 334A: Concepts of Modernity I (5 units).
+Students may substitute with MTL 334B: Concepts of Modernity II (5 units) with permission of the Director.